 it was a phone interview. i was scheduled to have an interview not w/ a faculty, but w/ a admin staff. i waited by the phone for 3 hours & no show. i had to call several times b/f i finally got the hold of him to remind him that i had an interview w/ him on that day & at that time. he apologized profusely for forgetting it. anyway, 1 month later,i received the rejection letter from this school. nice, eh?

-Many applicants wished they had known more about the interview process, including the types of questions that would be asked and the format of the interview.
-Additionally, some applicants mentioned wanting more information about the location and logistics of the school, such as the ease of transportation and the size of the airport.
+Applicants commonly wish they had known more about the specific interview process, such as the types of questions asked and the format (including group interviews).
+They also mentioned wanting more information about the location or logistics of the interview to better prepare and alleviate stress.

 You DON'T need to wear snowshoes or a snow jacket, even if there was a just a snowstorm a few days ago because they clear up the snow really fast from the school's walkway.